horno/protein-folding/README.md

     + There is a lot of symetry to study and filter, probably a +60% faster
    searching for the absolute solution

-## Use
+## TODOS
-- TODO: Write use and --help in fold.py
+- TODO: Write use in README and --help in fold.py
+- Fix vertical excess padding when drawing

 ## Folding program annotations
 - There are a lot of symetries easily avoidables.
 Check out if half of them